jakubnov/BigData_workshop/Lab02/README.md

 and hit save the query.
 Have only this query in the query window.

 ### Step 3: Schedule query
+Open Scheduler - Worflow and create new workflow: drag and drop Hive query

 ### Step 4: Check results
 First step is to refresh medata in case you didn't add REFRESH databasename.tablename at the end of scheduled script.